Steam Deck vs Nintendo Switch: Which one is better in 2023?

 The Nintendo Switch is a featherweight 397g with the Joy-Cons attached, while Valve’s Steam Deck weighs an enormous 669g.
 Nintendo set out to ensure the Switch is portable.
 What’s the point in designing a handheld that is going to be heavy in the hands?
 Using their vast design knowledge, they actually made the Switch exceptionally light – even to this day.

-Though, no matter which way you cut it, the Steam Deck is going to be the heavier of the two.
+No matter which way you cut it, the Steam Deck is going to be the heavier of the two.
+Even with the Steam Deck OLED model being lighter at 640g.
 Its immense size doesn’t mean it loses out on the Switch’s comfortableness.
 The edges and curves allow it to comfortably rest in your hands, while the massive amount of buttons on offer never feels overwhelming.

 Controls

-Compared to the Switch’s Joycons, the two controller sides of the Steam Deck might look odd, but it takes just a few moments to get to grips with it.
-The more traditional placement of the sticks on the Switch, however, does feel better out of the gate.
+The more traditional placement of the sticks on the Switch initially feel better than the Steam Deck.
+Compared to the Switch’s Joy-Cons, the two controller sides of the Steam Deck might look odd, but it takes just a few moments to get to grips with it.
 Valve’s decision to place the joysticks at the top seems to be more about fitting in the trackpads than anything, but it never gets uncomfortable.

 Displays

 To be blunt, both batteries on the Switch and Steam Deck are both equally bad.
-No matter what you do with the Steam Deck, with its vast amount of settings available to the user, it never manages to go longer than needed.
+No matter what you do with the Steam Deck, whether it’s the LCD or OLED model, it never manages to go longer than needed.

 The Switch has also, always had a bad battery inside it.
 With just over 4000mAh inside, it can barely sustain itself for more than a couple of hours out of the box.
 It doesn’t even charge quickly, coming out just before USB-C standards were updated.

-Let’s use an example of a game that came out recently on both handhelds.
-Disney Dreamlight Valley is available on both Steam and the eShop, with the game managing to eke out about two to a maximum of three hours on a freshly charged console.
+Let’s use an example of a game available on both handhelds.
+Disney Dreamlight Valley is available on both Steam and the eShop, with the game managing to take out about two to a maximum of three hours on a freshly charged OLED model Steam Deck.

-More intensive games like Dead Space Remake don’t allow the Steam Deck to properly be a “portable handheld”, because it’s not going to last long enough.
+More intensive games like Dragon’s Dogma 2 don’t allow the Steam Deck to properly be a “portable handheld” because it’s not going to last long enough.
 This is an issue on the Switch too, with games published by Bethesda like id’s Doom Eternal and Machinegun Games’ Wolfenstein not making it past the two-hour mark in some cases.

 We’re now nearly a decade into the Switch’s hardware.
 Comparing the Steam Deck to the Switch is a fool’s errand in this regard.